adlnlp/form_nlu/README.md

-# Form-NLU: Dataset for the Form Language Understanding
+# Form-NLU: Dataset for the Form Natural Language Understanding

 ## Form-NLU Description
-This repository contains code for the paper [Form-NLU: Dataset for the Form Language Understanding](https://arxiv.org/abs/2304.01577)
+This repository contains code for the paper [Form-NLU: Dataset for the Form Natural Language Understanding](https://dl.acm.org/doi/abs/10.1145/3539618.3591886)
 __<p align="center">Yihao Ding, Siqu Long, Jiabin Huang, Kaixun Ren, Xingxiang Luo, Hyunsuk Chung, Soyeon Caren Han</p>__

 We hold **The Second Competition on Visually Rich Document Intelligence and Understanding (VRDIU)** using this dataset in conjunction with the **33rd International Joint Conference on Artificial Intelligence (IJCAI 2024)** in **Jeju, Korea**.
 The competition consists of <a href='https://www.kaggle.com/competitions/dociu2024-form-nlu?rvi=1'>Track A</a> and <a href='https://www.kaggle.com/competitions/dociu-form-nlu-2024-track-2/data'>Track B</a>.